ybrs/graphite-alerts/README.md

 * PagerDury account
 * Graphite

+## Notifiers

+Notifiers are what communicate with your preferred alerting service.
+Currently PagerDuty is required and HipChat is optional.

+PagerDuty requires an application key set in the environment as `PAGERDUTY_KEY`

+HipChat requires an application key `HIPCHAT_KEY` and the room to notify `HIPCHAT_ROOM`

+More notifiers are easy to write, file an issue if there is something you would like!

 ## Installation

 At the moment the easiest way to install Graphite-Pager is with Heroku!
 See